Freaks (1932 film): Plot

 In the film's climax, Hans confronts Cleopatra with three of the entertainers as backup thugs.
 However, Hans's circus wagon is overturned in a storm, giving Cleopatra the chance to escape into the forest, closely pursued by them.
 At the same time, Hercules goes to kill sea lion trainer Venus for knowing about the plot.
 Venus's boyfriend, Phroso the clown, attempts to stop Hercules but is nearly killed before the rest of them intervene and injure Hercules, saving Phroso.
 They all pursue an injured Hercules.

-The freaks then capture Cleopatra and sometime later, she is shown to be a grotesque, squawking "human duck" on display for carnival patrons; her tongue has been removed, one eye has been gouged out, the flesh of her hands has been melted and deformed to look like duck feet, her legs have been cut off, and what is left of her torso has been permanently tarred and feathered.
-In the original version of the film, it is revealed that after the freaks caught Hercules, they made him into a castrato singer.
+The freaks capture Cleopatra.
+Some time later, she performs at a carnival as a grotesque "human duck", with her legs cut off and one eye gouged out.
+In the original version of the film, Hercules also appears afterward as a castrato singer.

 While some versions end on Cleopatra as the human duck, another ending shows Hans, now living in a mansion from his inheritance and still humiliated, visited by Phroso, Venus and Frieda.
 Frieda tells Hans she knows he just wanted to demand the bottle of poison from Cleopatra, not to mutilate her, and not to blame himself for what happened; and that she still loves him.
 The two then share a heartwarming hug.